justinwaddles04-stack/justinwaddles04-stack/README.md

 ## How I Think About Security

+## How I Think About Security
+How I Think About Security

-Through my academic work, I’ve become less interested in just identifying vulnerabilities and more interested in:
+Through my academic work, I’ve found that I naturally approach security from a risk and decision-making perspective, rather than just a technical one.

-* How risks are prioritized
-* How security decisions are made
-* How organizations structure and improve their security programs over time
+I tend to focus on:

+How risks are prioritized based on impact and likelihood How security decisions are made in structured environments How organizations balance risk, resources, and operational constraints How security processes can be organized into clear, repeatable systems

+I’m most interested in how security connects to the bigger picture of organizational strategy and long-term risk management, not just individual vulnerabilities.
+**

 ---